douglasgreen/outlines/computing/programming_languages/javascript.md

 ## DOM Manipulation

 DOM manipulation in JavaScript is a fundamental concept for web development, allowing developers to interact with and modify web pages dynamically.
-Let\'s break down this concept into the key topics:
+Let's break down this concept into the key topics:

 ### 1. Understanding the Document Object Model (DOM)